DonaldWalton1836/Disease_Database_Project/README.md

 You can install all required packages at once by running this command in your terminal or command prompt:

-pip install Flask mysql-connector-python pandas matplotlib mpld3 numpy
+pip3 install Flask mysql-connector-python pandas matplotlib mpld3 numpy

 Individual Package Installation:
 Flask: The web framework for building your application.

-pip install Flask
+pip3 install Flask
 mysql-connector-python: The MySQL database connector for Python.

-pip install mysql-connector-python
+pip3 install mysql-connector-python
 hashlib: This is part of the Python standard library, so no installation is needed.
 It’s used for hashing (e.g., creating password hashes).

 Pandas: A powerful data manipulation and analysis library.

-pip install pandas
+pip3 install pandas
 Matplotlib: A plotting library for creating visualizations.

-pip install matplotlib
+pip3 install matplotlib

 mpld3: A library to visualize Matplotlib plots in a web browser using D3.js.

-pip install mpld3
+pip3 install mpld3
 NumPy: A fundamental package for scientific computing with Python.

-pip install numpy
+pip3 install numpy

 Project Parts